DeathcoinOfficial/Deathcoin/index.md

 ### Deathcoin as an insurance

 Deathcoin is the perfect hedge for every assets, including stocks, bonds, etfs, derivatives, cryptocurrencies.
-The price is designed to hedge other asset by controlling liqudity during with the help of a revolution smart contract.
+The price is designed to hedge other asset by controlling liqudity with the help of a revolution smart contract.
 In laymen's term, Deathcoin is an insurance to your portfolio.

+### Deathcoin smart insurance
+The Deathcoin smart insurance will protect you from all sorts of financial crisis.
+It is an intelligent, proprietary fail-safe mechanism designed and tested rigorously, by our industry researchers, built on top of the Trc20 blockchain with a smart contract.
+The smart contract is still under Beta phase and will be launched after our risk manager audit.

 ### A fairer financial system